Security

 Or alternatively, you can use the environment variable:

-For using API key based authentication in Qdrant cloud see the cloud Authentication section.
+For using API key based authentication in Qdrant Cloud see the cloud Authentication section.

 The API key then needs to be present in all REST or gRPC requests to your instance.
 All official Qdrant clients for Python, Go, Rust, .NET and Java support the API key parameter.